hoffmangroup/newmap/docs/source/commands.rst

 The default parameters are the recommended set to be used for matching dinucleotide sequences and likely do not need to be changed.
 The parameters may be changed for technical reasons trading off disk space and/or memory available to adjust performance.
-Each increase in the `suffix-array-compression-ratio` reduces the index file size at the cost of number of operations to get a count on the occurances of a given k-mer.
-Each increase in the `kmer-length-in-seed-table` increases the memory required to speed up k-mer searches in the index.
+Each increase in the `compression-ratio` reduces the index file size at the cost of number of operations to get a count on the occurances of a given k-mer.
+Each increase in the `seed-length` increases the memory required to speed up k-mer searches in the index.
 Each increase by 1, multiplies the memory usage of the index by 4.